quintenm/autocue/README.md

 * Switch fast between Writer and Reader.
 * Set somme customization, such as Font-family, text-transform, text-weight, highlighted color, background-color and reading style.
 * Font scales with browser width.
 * Save customization or room-name and reset it, localStorage based.
+Get roomname via url.
 * Keyboard trigger for scrolling or emergency call to writer.
 * Upload txt-file with autocue text for a fast input.
 * Download your text in a txt-file on writer side.